Oxygen Thief

-Oxygen Thief is an English solo musical project based in the city of Bristol.
+Oxygen Thief is an English solo musical project of Barry Dolan based in the city of Bristol.
 He has received national radio recognition and festival slots.
+Dolan also performs as the solo music project Non Canon.

 Musical career

 Oxygen Thief began in 2006.
 He has supported Frank Turner, Mïngle Härde, InMe, Johnny Foreigner, Chris T-T, and Tubelord and is a regular feature at Cheltenham's award-winning 2000 Trees Festival.
 He first appeared at the festival in 2008.
 He returned in 2009, 2010, 2011, 2013 and 2014.
 He was featured in the BBC Introducing in Bristol preview of the 2010 festival.
 His 2011 appearance at the festival was praised for delivering intensity in a serene setting.

 2009 saw the release of a three-way split album, entitled Exclamation at Asterisk Hash, which features fellow solo acoustic performers Ben Marwood and Jim Lockey.
 The album was released on Broken Tail Records.
 All three artists toured together in support of the release and played together at the Walk the Line Festival in 2009.

 A debut album entitled Destroy It Yourself was released on 9 May 2011, also on Broken Tail Records.
 The album was praised for its intensity, energy and songwriting.
 He has been interviewed on Tom Robinson's BBC 6 music show and on BBC Introducing in Bristol.
 He played the 2012 BBC Introducing stage at the T in the Park festival.

 Having toured regularly with acts from their roster, Oxygen Thief signed to Xtra Mile Recordings, formed a three piece electric line-up, released two EPs and a second album.